ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 Many assume that the CDNs have a holistic view into the health and performance of the streaming clients.
 However, this is not the case.
 The CDNs produce millions of log lines per second across hundreds of thousands of clients and they have no concept of a "session" as a client would have, so CDNs are decoupled from the metrics the clients generate and report.
 A CDN cannot tell which request belongs to which playback session, the duration of any media object, the bitrate, or whether any of the clients have stalled and are rebuffering or are about to stall and will rebuffer.
 The consequence of this decoupling is that a CDN cannot prioritize delivery for when the client needs it most, prefetch content, or trigger alerts when the network itself may be underperforming.
 One approach to couple the CDN to the playback sessions is for the clients to communicate standardized media-relevant information to the CDNs while they are fetching data. {{CTA-5004}} was developed exactly for this purpose.

-## Unreliable Transport {#unreliable}

-In contrast to segmented delivery, several applications use unreliable UDP or SCTP with its "partial reliability" extension {{RFC3758}} to deliver Media encapsulated in RTP {{RFC3550}} or raw MPEG Transport Stream ("MPEG-TS")-formatted video {{MPEG-TS}}, when the media is being delivered in situations such as broadcast and live streaming, that better tolerate occasional packet loss without retransmission.

-Under congestion and loss, this approach generally experiences more video artifacts with fewer delay or head-of-line blocking effects.
-Often one of the key goals is to reduce latency, to better support applications like videoconferencing, or for other live-action video with interactive components, such as some sporting events.

-The Secure Reliable Transport protocol {{SRT}} also uses UDP in an effort to achieve lower latency for streaming media, although it adds reliability at the application layer.

-Congestion avoidance strategies for deployments using unreliable transport protocols vary widely in practice, ranging from being entirely unresponsive to congestion, to using feedback signaling to change encoder settings (as in {{RFC5762}}), to using fewer enhancement layers (as in {{RFC6190}}), to using proprietary methods to detect "quality of experience" issues and turn off video in order to allow less bandwidth-intensive media such as audio to be delivered.

-More details about congestion avoidance strategies used with unreliable transport protocols are included in {{udp-behavior}}.

 # Evolution of Transport Protocols and Transport Protocol Behaviors {#sec-trans}

 Because networking resources are shared between users, a good place to start our discussion is how contention between users, and mechanisms to resolve that contention in ways that are "fair" between users, impact streaming media users.
 These topics are closely tied to transport protocol behaviors.